PanicStation.org

 Do not do these things

-- Don’t change every booking immediately “just in case” — first confirm what’s truly required for the next 24–48 hours.
+• Don’t change every booking immediately just in case; first confirm what matters in the next 24 to 48 hours.

-- Don’t assume you’ll be issued a full replacement passport quickly while abroad — typically urgent travel is handled via an ETD.
+• Don’t assume a full replacement passport will be issued quickly while abroad; urgent travel is usually handled through an Emergency Travel Document if the person is eligible.

 What to do now